robenkleene/audio-references/max/max-packages.md

 # Max Packages

-For this to work, an ancestor directory has to be included in `Options > File Preferences...`.
+For this to work, an ancestor directory has to be included in `Options > File Preferences...` (this path is supposed to be added automatically, but didn't seem to be working, see `packages` reference).

 Folders with `*` are automatically included in the search path: